 Mahamaham Festival commemorates this significant mythological event.
 The Mahamaham square tank is surrounded by Shiva mandapams and is believed to be spread in an area of 20 acres.
 People perform puja at these mandapams because each of them has a shiva linga in its sanctum.

 Flag Hoisting Ceremony.
 A special flag hoisting is carried out amidst celebrations.
 The festival begins after the flag is hoisted at Vaishnavi and many other significant shrines of the city.

 Sacred Bath.
 Lakhs of devotees from the city and all around the country arrive here to take a dip in the holy water of Mahamaham.

 Last and Upcoming Mahamaham Festival.
 The last Mahamaham festival was held in 2016 on February 22.
 The date and time are fixed as per the astronomical positions of stars and planets.
 The next festival will be held in 2028, there is no confirmation about the month and date because the exact date will be revealed just a couple of years before the festival by the pandits.

 By Road.
 People can easily reach the city by inter-state or intra-state tourist buses.
-One may also drive to the city if a long road trip has been in the back of mind.
-Tourists arriving from Delhi, Mumbai, Kolkata, and Bengaluru are required to cover nearly 2,500, 1,300, 1,900, and 400km respectively.
+The base price for bus travel from Bengaluru to Kumbakonam starts from Rs.900 onwards, from Chennai Rs.500 onwards and from Madurai Rs.
+550 onwards.
+One may also drive to the city if a long road trip has been in the back of the mind.

 Leave a Reply: